citation-style-language/locales/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Check that you're listed as a `<translator>` in the `<info>` block at the beginning of the file.
 - [ ] Check that you've updated the date under `<updated>` in the `<info>` block.
 Be sure to preserve the original date-time formatting (for example, `2025-09-22T22:06:38+00:00`)
+- [ ] If possible, please include references to dictionaries, style guides, or similar that inform your translations (see the en_US locale for examples).
+This helps us to keep locales up to date over time.